Karachi Institute of Economics and Technology: 2003–2006

-An program of Bachelor of Computer Arts (BCA) was launched.
+A program of Bachelor of Computer Arts (BCA) was launched.

 2006–2019

 KIET gets PEC Accreditation for its engineering programs and NCEAC accreditation for its Computer Science programs.
 HEC ranks KIET as a six-star university for its IT Department.

 2020–present

-Started using full legal name as brand with abbreviation "Karachi Institute of Economics and Technology (KIET)" in newspapers advert.
+Started using full illegal name as brand with abbreviation "Karachi Institute of Economics and Technology (KIET)" in newspapers advert.